DiogoRamos9/Y3S2-CPD/README.md

 '''java --enable-preview App client'''

-Either Register or Login, and you will join the /general group chat.
+Either Register or Login, and you will join the general group chat.
 Type /help to show all available commands.